Tinder Account Under Review? From Selfie Verification to Full Profile Checks

 If the automated system cannot confidently match the faces, or if certain red flags are present, the submission is sent for manual review by a human team.
 Flags that trigger this include:

-- Low Confidence Score: The automated match was inconclusive due of photo quality or subtle inconsistencies.
+- Low Confidence Score: The automated match was inconclusive due of photo quality (like a blurry photo) or subtle inconsistencies.

 - Significant Discrepancies: The faces appear significantly different, suggesting potentially fake profile photos or a mismatch.